Error analysis for the deep Kolmogorov method: Introduction

-In this work we push these error analyses, in the case of the \DKM\ applied to heat \PDEs, a bit further by establishing that there exists a strictly positive real error constant $c \in (0, \infty)$ that is completely independent of the number of random sample points in the loss function (the number of input-output data pairs in the loss function), completely independent of the architecture of the approximating deep \ANNs\ (the depth/the number of hidden layers and the widths of the hidden layers of the approximation \ANNs), and completely independent of the random \ANN\ parameter vector computed with stochastic optimization methods such that the overall mean square distance between the exact solution of the \PDE\ and the random deep \ANN\ approximation converges to zero with explicit convergence constants and rates using the error constant $c$ as the \emph{optimization error} of the underlying stochastic optimization algorithm converges to zero (convergence rate 1 in terms of the optimization error), as the number of \emph{random} sample points used in the loss function (the number of input-output data pairs used in the loss function) converges to infinity (convergence rate $\nicefrac{ 1 }{ 2 }$ in terms of the number of random sample points), and as the width of the approximating \ANN\ (the number of neurons on the hidden layers of the approximating \ANN) converges to infinity (convergence rate $\nicefrac{2}{(d+5)}$ in terms of the width of the \ANN); see \cref{main theorem: conclude} in \cref{main theorem} below and \cref{main theorem 3} in \cref{sec: deep Kolmogorov method} below.
-The specific analysis in this work is restricted to simple heat \PDEs, to \ANNs\ with the \ReLU\ activation, and to the \DKM, which seems to be easier to analyze than many other deep learning approximation methods for \PDEs\ such as \PINNs\ and deep \BSDE\ approximations, but we expect that our arguments can be extended to more challenging deep learning methods and \PDE\ problems.
+In this work we push these error analyses, in the case of the \DKM\ applied to heat \PDEs, a bit further.
+Specifically, in \cref{main theorem: conclude} in \cref{main theorem} below and \cref{main theorem 3} in \cref{sec: deep Kolmogorov method}, respectively, we establish that there exists a strictly positive real error constant $c \in (0, \infty)$ such that the overall mean squared distance between the exact solution of the \PDE\ and the random deep \ANN\ approximation converges to zero with explicit convergence constants and convergence rates using the error constant $c$ as the optimization error of the underlying stochastic optimization algorithm converges to zero (convergence rate $1$ in terms of the optimization error), as the number of random sample points used in the loss function (the number of input-output data pairs used in the loss function) converges to infinity (convergence rate \nicefrac{1}{2} in terms of the number of random sample points), and as the width of the approximating \ANN\ (the number of neurons on the hidden layers of the approximating \ANN) converges to infinity (convergence rate $2/(d+5)$ in terms of the width of the \ANN).
+The strictly positive positive real error constant $c \in (0,\infty)$ in \cref{main theorem: conclude} in \cref{main theorem} is completely independent of the number of random sample points in the loss function (the number of input-output data pairs in the loss function), is completely independent of the architecture of the approximating deep \ANNs\ (the depth/the number of hidden layers and the widths of the hidden layers of the approximation \ANNs), and is completely independent of the random \ANN\ parameter vector computed with stochastic optimization methods.